 In 1997, after a series of bench tests, Ferrari brought discs and pads to Fiorano for a trial entrusted to Michael Schumacher, who was so impressed that he wanted to use them already in the Monaco GP.
 From that moment, the continuous evolution of Brembo discs began, with increasingly high-performance materials and more sophisticated ventilation systems, also developed thanks to computational fluid dynamics (CFD).

 Over the past twenty years, the most evident evolution has been in ventilation: the number of holes has progressively increased, while their size has decreased.
-In just four years, from 2002 to 2006, the number of holes went from 30 to 168; in 2012, it reached 768, and by 2021, it exceeded 1,440 before the latest regulatory change.
+In just four years, from 2002 to 2006, the number of holes went from 30 to 168; in 2012, it reached 768, and by 2026, with the latest regulatory change, it exceeded 1,440.

 Towards the end of the 2000s, two further innovations were introduced: the CER material and the spline coupling system, which improved the thermal conductivity, resistance, and durability of the discs.